How Sustainable Engineering Practices are Shaping the Future

 • In the shipping industry, although the International Maritime Organization has committed to cut marine emissions in half by 2050 compared to 2008, the current solutions available to us simply won’t get us to that target.
 Students in the MEL in Naval Architecture and Marine Engineering explore strategies to decarbonize the shipping industry and to generate other benefits, including reduced noise pollution.

 • Cities are the intersection of many sustainability issues, from environmental pressures to economic inequality and social justice challenges.
-As former program co-director Martino Tran says, “the MEL in Urban Systems provides a valuable training ground for the leaders of tomorrow who can develop and implement the people-centred infrastructure projects that could transform our cities into more sustainable and equitable places.”
+As program co-director Martino Tran says, “the MEL in Urban Systems provides a valuable training ground for the leaders of tomorrow who can develop and implement the people-centred infrastructure projects that could transform our cities into more sustainable and equitable places.”

 Sustainability is a topic embedded in each program and each technical course, as illustrated in our series of articles on student experiences and projects.
 To take just three recent examples: